My 11 First Trimester Essentials

 - Snacks.
 Eating little and often seemed to work the best for me when I was feeling nauseous, especially in the mornings.
 I would always keep cereal bars in the house and one in my handbag to snack on.
 Eating something little right when you get up can help keep morning sickness to a tolerable level and help keep your breakfast down.
 Eating slowly helps too.
 You can find lots of my favourite snack bars with reviews in my Snack category.

 - Water bottle.
 Pregnancy makes me very thirsty, especially in the first trimester.
 I needed to drink so much water and squash throughout the day.
 Having a water bottle makes it easy to keep hydrated around the house and when out and about.
 A nice glass water bottle is on my wish list — it will be very useful when breastfeeding too.

 - Mia & Dom Morning Sickness Balm.
 If you’re suffering from morning sickness, it’s worth trying this lovely balm from Mia & Dom.
 It’s minty and the aromas help distract you from your nausea.
 (Review here.)

 - Lemon & ginger tea and peppermint tea.
 These two types of teas are great when you’re feeling sick as both ginger and peppermint help with nausea.
 Both are naturally caffeine free too.
 Here are some more naturally caffeine free teas that are suitable for pregnancy.

 - Trousers with soft waists.
 You usually don’t need maternity clothes in the first trimester but your belly will be growing and you might feel a bit bloated so trousers with soft waist are perfect for this trimester.
-I love my yoga trousers and soft waisted leggings and jogging bottoms.
+I love my yoga trousers and leggings and jogging bottoms with a soft waistband.